ocaml/dune/doc/concepts.rst

 Locks
 =====

-Given two rules that are independent, dune will assume that their associated actions can be run concurrently.
+Given two rules that are independent, Dune will assume that their associated actions can be run concurrently.
 Two rules are considered independent if neither of them depend on the other, either directly or through a chain of dependencies.
-This basic assumption allows dune to parallelize the build.
+This basic assumption allows Dune to parallelize the build.

 However, it is sometimes the case that two independent rules cannot be executed concurrently.
 For instance this can happen for more complicated tests.
-In order to prevent dune from running the actions at the same time, you can specify that both actions take the same lock:
+In order to prevent Dune from running the actions at the same time, you can specify that both actions take the same lock: